MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-import-export-job.md

 You can add specific entities to an import or export job or select a template to apply.
 Templates fill a job with a list of entities.
 The **Apply template** option is available after you give the job a name and save the job.

 ### Set the data format for the job
-When you select an entity, you must select the format of the data that will be exported or imported.
+When you select an entity, you must select the format of the data that's exported or imported.
 You define formats by using the **Data sources setup** tile.
 A source data format is a combination of **Type**, **File format**, **Row delimiter** and **Column delimiter**.
-There are also other attributes, but these are the key ones to understand.
+There are other attributes, but these are the key ones to understand.
 The following table lists the valid combinations.

 | File Format            | Row/Column delimiter                       | XML Style                 |
 |------------------------|--------------------------------------------|---------------------------|